Counting on General Run-Length Grammars: Conclusion

 \section{Conclusion}

-We have closed the problem of counting the occurrences of a pattern in a text represented by an arbitrary RLCFG, which was open by Christiansen et al.~\cite{christiansen2020optimal} in 2020 and solved only for particular cases.
+We \fixx{have presented the first solution to} the problem of counting the occurrences of a pattern in a text represented by an arbitrary RLCFG, which was posed by Christiansen et al.~\cite{christiansen2020optimal} in 2020 and solved only for particular cases.
 This required combining solutions to CFGs \cite{navarro2019document} and particular RLCFGs \cite{christiansen2020optimal}, but also new insights for the general case.
-The particular existing solutions required that $|B|$ is the period of $\exp(A)$ in rules $A \rightarrow B^s$.
-While this does not hold in general RLCFGs, we proved that, except in some borderline cases that can be handled separately, the shortest periods of the pattern and of $\exp(B)$ must coincide.
-While the particular solutions could associate $\exp(B)$ with the period of the pattern, we must associate many strings $\exp(B)$ that share the same shortest period, and require a more sophisticated geometric data structure to collect only those that qualify for our search.
+The particular existing solutions required that $|B|$ is the \fix{shortest} period of $\exp(A)$ in rules $A \rightarrow B^s$.
+While this does not hold in general RLCFGs, we proved that, except in some borderline cases that can be handled separately, the shortest periods of the pattern and of \fix{$\exp(A)$} must coincide.
+While the particular solutions could associate $\exp(B)$ with the period of the pattern, we must associate many strings \fix{$\exp(A)$} that share the same shortest period, and require a more sophisticated geometric data structure to collect only those that qualify for our search.
 Despite those complications, however, we manage to define a data structure of size \(O(g_{rl})\) from a RLCFG of size $g_{rl}$, that counts the occurrences of $P[1\dd m]$ in $T[1\dd n]$ in time \(O(m\log^{2+\epsilon} n)\) for any constant \(\epsilon > 0\), the same result that existed for the simpler case of CFGs.
-Our approach extends the applicability of arbitrary RLCFGs to cases where only CFGs could be used, setting the available tools to handle both types of grammar at the same level.
+Our approach extends the applicability of arbitrary RLCFGs to cases where only CFGs could be used, \fixx{equalizing} the available tools to handle both types of grammars. }